javiersv777333/Weather_App/README.md

 ### OpenWeather API key

-Weather App use the OpenWeather API to get the desired city weather.
+Weather App uses the OpenWeather API to get the desired city weather.
 To use the API, you will need to obtain a free developer API key.
 See the OpenWeather API Documentation for instructions.

 Once you have the key, add this line to the `gradle.properties` file, either in your user home directory (usually `~/.gradle/gradle.properties` on Linux and Mac) or in the project's root folder: